Global Terrorism Database

 A chart plotted from the data in the GTD.
 A total of 182,438 incidents are plotted.

 The Global Terrorism Database (GTD) is a database of terrorist incidents from 1970 onward.
 As of May 2021, the list extended through 2019 recording over 200,000 incidents, although data from 1993 is excluded.
 The database is maintained by the National Consortium for the Study of Terrorism and Responses to Terrorism (START) at the University of Maryland, College Park in the United States.
 It is also the basis for other terrorism-related databases, such as the Global Terrorism Index (GTI) published by the Institute for Economics and Peace.

+As of 2025, the GTD is closed and is only accessible by requesting use via giving personal information.

 Data

 The GTD describes itself as the "most comprehensive unclassified data base on terrorist events in the world" and includes over 200,000 terrorist attacks in its 2021 version.
 The entire database (about 80 MB Excel file and 9 MB geodatabase file) is available for download via the website.
 The GTD includes more than 95,000 bombings.
 It also includes more than 20,000 assassinations and more than 15,000 kidnappings.

 The manner in which the data is encoded is described in a codebook which is available as a PDF file which can be downloaded from the website.
 The codebook states that the database was designed to be "useful to as broad an audience as possible" and hence, researchers chose to "err on the side of inclusiveness."